nawhi/nickwhite.cc-old/src/routes/blog/retyping-the-google-maps-sdk.md

 }
 ```

-The `getPlaceDetails` method takes a Place ID and an array of fields, and returns the Places API response.

-The `fields` parameter is a list of fields we want the API to return.
-This is important because the API is billed per field, and its default behaviour without `fields` is to return everything.
+This API has one quirk.
+It is billed per field, per entry, and its default behaviour is to return _everything_ that Google knows about a place.
+Unless you have recently closed a Series A, you'll probably want to tell it upfront which fields you need.

-This is how we'd use our client to get the address:
+For instance, this is how we'd use our client to get the address:

 ```typescript
 const buckinghamPalace = 'ChIJtV5bzSAFdkgRpwLZFPWrJgo';